Ltamaren/great-goose-a5384/content/pages/index.md

       - title: Work barn.
 Play barn.
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
-        content: |
-          Work or play, our customizable  events have you covered.
-Reserve
+        content: "Work or play, our customizable  events have you covered.
+Hold lectures, seminars, debates, celebrations in your BRN.
+Bring the best minds of our generation today to lay the philosophical groundwork of tomorrow.\_\n"
         actions:
           - label: Learn More
             url: /features